HumanCellAtlas/data-portal-content/content/guides/userguides/download-bam.md

 If you were interested in a project, you could select the project(s) you were interested in then click the big blue *Export Selected Data* button at the top right of the page.
-You would see something like this:
+After pressing the button, you'd see something like this:

 ![Choosing how to download selected data](_images/basic-request_manifest.png)